ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .element: class="r-stretch"-->
 # <br>

-You can find my contact, all related repos, tools, references, and sources at citest.nohumanerrors.com
+You can find all related repos, tools, references, sources, and me if you want to get in touch or give feedback, at citest.nohumanerrors.com

 ------
 <!-- .slide: data-background-image="images/questions.svg"-->